Height: 3 feet

 This variety is a semi-aquatic, grass-like plant producing long green stems with green bracts; perfect for pond side planting or in wet areas of the garden; doesn't mind being submerged at the base

-Umbrella Plant's attractive grassy leaves remain green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Umbrella Plant's attractive grassy leaves remain green in color throughout the season on a plant with an upright spreading habit of growth.

 Umbrella Plant is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.